As an animal artist I have a huge passion and respect for the natural world which has led to an interest in wildlife and environmental conservation.

 The impact that humans have had on the natural world has been, at times, pretty devastating.
 Climate Change is impacting the planet’s weather systems at such a fast rate that many of our earth’s species are struggling to adapt.
 In addition, deforestation, pollution and aggressive farming techniques mean we have carelessly lost 50% of our planet’s species in the last 40 years and are on track to lose 67% by 2020.
 Learning this, I like many others, am driven by an urgency to help preserve our remaining wild spaces and the animals that live in them.

 This is why I have partnered up with several wonderful charities that I trust, and whose work in conservation is second to none when it comes to protecting and preserving our planet and it’s species.
 You can find details on my various charity collaborations below.
 Through these efforts, I hope to not only raise money, but also raise awareness and inspire and encourage others to support conservation projects.
-I genuinely believe that if we all pull together, we can help preserve our planet’s remaining wild spaces and the animals that inhabit them.
+I genuinely believe that if we all pull together we can help preserve our planet’s remaining wild spaces and the animals that inhabit them, but we have to act now and we have to act fast.
 (2014)

 Rhinos are incredible creatures which I find almost prehistoric looking.
 But this beautiful animal’s existence is seriously under threat because of the current poaching epidemic.